Badgerati/Pode/docs/Tutorials/Authentication/Methods/Basic.md

 }
 ```

-By default, Pode will check if the Request's header contains an `Authorization` key, and whether the value of that key starts with `Basic`.
-The `New-PodeAuthScheme -Basic` function can be supplied parameters to customise this name, as well as the encoding.
+By default, Pode will check if the Request's header contains an `Authorization` key, and whether the value of that key starts with `Basic` tag.
+The `New-PodeAuthScheme -Basic` function can be supplied parameters to customise the tag using `-HeaderTag`, as well as the `-Encoding`.

 For example, to use `ASCII` encoding rather than the default `ISO-8859-1` you could do: